Production of the Watkins Clubman commenced in around

 with a rather attractive art-deco cabinet with a cream/grey covering.
 No tremolo

 was offered and a single EL84 gave it its 6 watt power rating.
 Its cabinet was

 soon changed to a smaller version of the Westminster 10watt with various

 turquoise & cream

-versions.
+became dominant, until black cabinets became the fashion around about 1964.
 Early control panels were black, later ones silver.
 Elac speakers were usually fitted.

-In 1963/64, when Watkins morphed into Wem, the Clubman Mk II acquired a new
+In 1963/64, when Watkins morphed into WEM, the Clubman Mk II acquired a new

 livery - black cabinet, silver control panel and a decorative aluminium plate